 Towards Healthcare

-The global artificial intelligence in life sciences industry size was estimated at USD 1.56 billion in 2022 and it is expected to reach around USD 9.80 billion by 2032 with a registered CAGR of 20.21% from 2023 to 2032.
+The global artificial intelligence in life sciences market size was calculated at USD 2.25 billion in 2024, to reach USD 2.71 billion in 2025 is expected to be worth USD 14.20 billion by 2034, expanding at a CAGR of 20.21% from 2024 to 2034.
+Technological advancements and growing demand for enhanced patient care are the major growth factors of the market.

 Unlock Infinite Advantages: Subscribe to Annual Membership